-The County Council will consider first all those applications received by the published deadline of midnight on 31 October 2023.
-Notifications to parents offering a secondary school place will be sent by the County Council on 1 March 2024.
+The County Council will consider first all those applications received by the published deadline of midnight on 31 October 2024.
+Notifications to parents offering a secondary school place will be sent by the County Council on 3 March 2025.

-Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside ontime applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.

 For the normal admission round, all preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.

-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health and Care Plan (EHCP)

-Any child with an Education, Health and Care Plan naming Crestwood Community School will be admitted.
+Any child with an EHCP where the Special Educational Needs service has named Crestwood Community School will be admitted.
 Where possible such children will be admitted within the PAN.
+Children with an EHCP naming this school's Resourced Provision are included within the PAN.

-1 The PAN applies to the relevant year only.
+&lt;sup>1 The PAN applies to the relevant year\ only.
 For other year groups at the school, different admission limits may be applied.
 Please ask the school or local authority for details.

-^{} The relevant year is the age group at which pupils are or will normally be admitted to the school i.e. reception, year 3, year 7 and year 12 where the school admits external applicants to the sixth form (Section 142 of the SSFA 1998).
+\ The relevant year is the age group at which pupils are or will normally be admitted to the school i.e. reception, year 3, year 7 and year 12 where the school admits external applicants to the sixth form (Section 142 of the SSFA 1998).